Why Bad UX Is a Nightmare For Online Businesses

 Envision a scenario where a website visitor navigates through perplexing menus and encounters unclear functionality, resulting in frustration.
 The customer, unable to locate the desired product, abandons their shopping cart and seeks assistance from customer support.
 Unfortunately, such occurrences are frequent, attributed to suboptimal UX (user experience).
 This not only diminishes customer satisfaction but also imposes a strain on valuable developer resources and time.

 Instead of focusing on planned features, developers are pulled into fixing unforeseen issues stemming from poor UX design.
-Bug hunts and workarounds consume their time, slowing progress and hindering innovation.
+Bug hunts and workarounds consume their time, slowing progress as well as hindering innovation.
 Developers may need to revisit completed task, causing a deviation from their original development roadmap.

 Bad UX Increases Your Customer Acquisition Costs